-As a surrogate of mean annual primary production, annual mean EVI (EVImean) value was computed for each pixel for the period 2000 - 2016.
-To explore the effect of drought on greenness, the EVI standardized anomaly (EVI sa) was computed pixel-by-pixel, since it minimizes biases in the evaluation of anomalies, providing more information about the magnitude of the anomalies (Samanta and others 2012).
+Annual mean EVI (EVImean) as a surrogate of mean annual primary production was computed for each pixel for the period 2000 - 2016.
+The EVI standardized anomaly (EVI sa) was computed pixel-by-pixel, to minimize bias in the evaluation of anomalies and provide more information about the magnitude of anomalies (Samanta and others 2012).
 For each pixel, an annual EVI value was obtained by averaging EVI valid values.
 Then, the standardized anomaly was computed as:

 EVIsa,i=EVImean,i-EVImean,refσref

-where EVIsa,i is the EVI standardized anomaly for year i; EVImean,i the annual mean value of EVI for year i; EVImean,ref the average of the annual EVI values for the period of reference 2000-2016 (all except i year); and σref the standard deviation for the reference period.
+where EVIsa,i is the EVI standardized anomaly for year i; EVImean,i the annual mean value of EVI for year i; EVImean,ref the average of the annual EVI values for the period of reference 2000-2016 (all except year i); and σref the standard deviation for the reference period.
 Each pixel was categorized according the EVI standardized anomalies as “greening” (EVI sa>1), “browning” (EVI sa<-1) or “no changes” (-1>EVI sa>1)(Samanta and others 2012).

 Rather than other vegetation indices like the NDVI, EVImean was chosen since it is highly stable under the use of any filter (Reyes-Díez and others 2015) and because it showed high significant correlations with annual (r = 0.81) and seasonal EVI values (rspring = 0.76 and rsummer = 0.88).
 For exploratory purposes, temporal trends of EVImean were explored at a pixel scale, using Mann–Kendall nonparametric test.

-Field sampling and dendrochronological methods to assess individual resilience
+Field sampling and dendrochronological methods to assess tree individual resilience

 Tree sampling was carried out during autumn 2016.
-Trees were sampled at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located at the northern aspect; and Cáñar (CA), a more humid but warmer site located at the southern aspect (Figure 1; Table 1).
-For the southern site two elevations were sampled: CA-Low and CA-High, which constitute the current altitudinal rear-edge (CA-Low) and tree-line (CA-High), respectively in the sampled slope.
-Sampling sites follow a moisture gradient: SJ < CA-Low < Ca-High (Table 1).
-All the sites were oak monospecific and representatives of the population clusters identified for the species in this mountain range (Pérez-Luque and others 2015a).
+Trees were sampled at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located at the northern aspect; and Cáñar (CA), a more humid site located at the southern aspect (Figure 1; Table 1).
+For the southern site two elevations were sampled: CA-Low and CA-High, which constitute the current altitudinal rear-edge (CA-Low) and tree-line (CA-High), respectively in the sampled aspect.
+Sampling sites followed a moisture gradient: SJ < CA-Low < Ca-High (Table 1).
+All the sites were oak monospecific and representative of the population clusters identified for the species in this mountain range (Pérez-Luque and others 2015a).
 In each site between 15 and 20 trees from either the single dominant-codominant layer (CA) or the open canopy (SJ) were randomly selected.
 Two cores of 5 mm of diameter were taken from each tree at breast heigth (1.3 m) using an increment borer.
 Diameter at breast height (DBH) and total height were measured for each tree.
-In addition, stand competition of target trees was assessed by recording distance, azimuth, DBH, species and total height of all neighboring living trees with DBH > 7.5 cm within a circular plot of 10 m radius.
+In addition, stand competition affecting target trees was assessed by recording distance, azimuth, DBH, species and total height of all neighboring living trees with DBH > 7.5 cm within a circular plot of 10 m radius.
 Several competition indices were calculated: the distance independent indices density (trees⋅ha-1), and basal area (BA, m2⋅ha-1); and the distance dependent index size ratio proportional to distance (srd) as srd=i=1n(dbhj/dbhi)⋅1/(distij+1) (see Gea-Izquierdo and Cañellas 2009 for more details).
 Differences between sites for height, DBH and competition indices were analysed using non-parametric Kruskal-Wallis rank sum tests.
-When significant differences were observed, we run multiple comparisons using the Dunn’s-test with Bonferroni adjustment to correct significance values.
+When significant differences were observed, we run multiple comparisons using the Dunn’s-test with Bonferroni adjustment to correct for significance.